sayzlim/sayzlim.github.io/source/_posts/2014-08-20-change-ubersicht-widgets-position.md

 By summing up the width and padding, you get `300px+10px+10px` of total `320px` which you divide by half results in `160px`.

-There is a lot HTML and CSS terms I deliberately didn’t include in this guide because I’m afraid it might confuses a beginner.
+There is a lot HTML and CSS terms I deliberately didn’t include in this guide because I’m afraid it might confuse a beginner.
 [Feel free to contact me](http://sayzlim.net/contact "Contact - Sayz Lim") if you have any questions or problems.